henriiqueaze/StudentProgress/README.md

 CORS is configured globally in the backend using the following setup:
 - Allowed Origins: Defined via CORS_ALLOWED_ORIGINS
-- Allowed Methods: All (GET, POST, PUT, DELETE, etc.)
+- Allowed Methods: All (GET, POST, PUT, PATCH, DELETE, etc.)
 - Credentials: Enabled (allowCredentials=true) — supports cookies and authorization headers

 In your .env file, define: